 A design is therefore improved by a change that reduces the energy - which is implemented very efficiently by constructing a search direction from the internal energy densities.
-The requirement of using the internal energy density originally came from rigorous considerations of linear problems.
-Introducing nonlinear effects such as impact and plastic flow, being more difficult to handle rigorously, complicates matters, leaving us with the statement the design improvements actually maximizes load resistance (stiffness).
+The requirement of using the internal energy density originally came from

 This use of the internal energy density in optimization, its relationship with the design sensitivity information for crash problems, and its usefulness for ranking variables have been studied by Öman and others [17], [18] at the Linköping research group.
 It is important to note that for topology optimization it is the ranking of the variables that are important, and not quite the values of the derivatives, because the addition of the solid/void scheme makes it a question of which variables are important and not a question of how much of each variable to use.